dosipod/SrWiki/2D-Support.md

 * 2D Matrix (dev)
 * 2D Panel (dev)

 An effect is plotted on a segment.
 A segment is a rectangle on a matrix (0,0 is always topright, logical level).
-A matrix is implemented by one or more identical led panels, each with a specific layout (e.g. first led bottom left, serpentine).
+A matrix is implemented by one or more identical led panels, each with a specific layout (e.g. first led bottom left, serpentine, physical level).

 ## 2D Segments
 As WLED supports multiple segments, all effects and therefore also 2D effects are first projected on a segment.
 In [1D](https://github.com/Aircoookie/WLED/wiki/Segments), a segment is a zone on a LED strip and is specified by Start Led and a Stop Led.